 8. Judgment.
 Leaders use data in problem-solving, strategizing and objectivity in using judgment.
 They hire people with good judgment.

 When it comes to fads, they’re discerning — they use good judgment before deciding to jump on the fad bandwagon.

 To beef up poor earnings or to grow the company for egotistical reasons, some CEOs decide to acquire other businesses.
 Leaders resist the urge to merge with another company until they’ve done their due diligence.
-For instance, they know the lessons from a study of failed mergers of Canadian businesses.

 9. Decision-making.
 Leaders have the competence to make timely and sound decisions.
 It’s possible after sufficient thought and consideration followed by deliberation, and then more reflection and obtaining the right advice.

 Because CEOs don’t make all decisions, what’s needed is a strong bench of professionals — who mutually support each other.